.270 Winchester Short Magnum

-The 270 Winchester Short Magnum or 270 WSM is a short, unbelted, magnum cartridge created by necking down the .300 Winchester Short Magnum and fitting it with a .277 caliber bullet.
+The 270 Winchester Short Magnum or 270 WSM is a short magnum cartridge created by necking down the .300 Winchester Short Magnum and fitting it with a .277 caliber bullet.
 The correct name for the cartridge, as listed by the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI), is 270 WSM, without a decimal point.
 It is a member of the Winchester Short Magnum family of cartridges.

 Overview

 When it was introduced, the 300 WSM sported a new case that showed a lot of promise for uses in other calibers.
 In 2002 Winchester introduced new cartridges in its Winchester Short Magnum family, including the 7 mm WSM and 270 WSM.
 This new .270 cartridge was the third commercial .270 ever produced, and the first one in 60 years.